RigelOrion251/FRC_2022-2023/README.md

 # 3rd Party Libraries

-At this point in the process you should be on the 3rd Party Libraries Page of the Web instructions(https://docs.wpilib.org/en/stable/docs/software/vscode-overview/3rd-party-libraries.html).
+At this point in the process, you should be on the 3rd Party Libraries Page of the Web instructions(https://docs.wpilib.org/en/stable/docs/software/vscode-overview/3rd-party-libraries.html).
 Read down to "Managing VS Code Libraries".
 In VS Code, use the "Manage Vendor Libraries > Manage Current Libraries" to show you that:

 WPILib-New-Commands